 Bahrain is a very conservative society where most women are either hidden from view or, when in public, are expected to cover their heads and arms.
 This is indicative of the standards of dress expected in Bahrain and visitors should refrain from wearing tight or revealing clothes including strapless and skimpy tops, and shorts as they are not appreciated by the majority of people in Bahrain.

 Women should cover up with long-sleeved clothing and trousers or a longer skirt.
 Carry a scarf which can be used when visiting a mosque or other places where a covered head is required.
 Wearing sunglasses helps avoid eye contact.

 In Bahrain, there are a number of issues relating to women's rights and campaigners have attempted to change laws.
 Women only gained voting rights here in 2001.

 There are still no laws to protect women against domestic violence and there are problems with low-paid migrant workers being lured to Bahrain on a promise of high wages only to find they have unwittingly ended up working in prostitution.

 This is particularly relevant to jobs such as waitressing, bar work and entertainment.
 Women looking for work in Bahrain should be mindful of offers of "free visas" and "visa waivers" which may not be genuine.
 Many apartments and bars are used for prostitution.
 The sex industry is very much underground and unregulated in Bahrain.

-Alcohol is frowned upon in Bahrain and women drinking in public is frowned upon.
+Alcohol is frowned upon in Bahrain.
 The focus here is on the family, and women are expected to have husbands and children.
 Women travelers on their own could find themselves the subject of curiosity as traveling alone is not culturally acceptable.